andyml123/andyml123.github.io/imagetest.md

 </p>

 <p>
 If the sick or injured person is religious then a prayer may be the perfect way to wish them a healthy recuperation.
+Someone with a strong faith will appreciate a prayer that reaches out and offers them comfort, strength and a sense of inclusion amongst their friends or family.
+Showing their well being is important to you will be warmly received, so try our get well prayers for a heart warming way to wish them well.
 </p>

 <div class="row">